bbeeken/AIPoweredHelpDesk/docs/FRONTEND_CHANGELOG.md

 - Introduced a hidden "Skip to content" link that appears when focused.
 - Added `id="main"` to main sections and styles in `styles.css`.
 - Keyboard users can now jump directly to page content.

+## [2025-07-19] Improved focus visibility
+- Added high-contrast outlines for links, buttons and inputs when focused.
+- Helps keyboard users track their position while navigating the demo pages.